 Daughter Alice Mae Crayton (1885-1965) was born in April 1885 in or near Uniontown, Fayette County.

-Alice married Elmer A. Crawford (1882-1960), the son of Joseph and Tilitha Crawford, of Bedford, Bedford County, PA.
+Alice married Elmer Austin Crawford (June 23, 1882-1960), the son of Joseph and Tilitha (Smith) Crawford, of Bedford, Bedford County, PA.
 The ceremony took place on June 30, 1903, in Smithfield, by the hand of Rev. James W. Hays.
 He was age 21, and she 18 at the time.

-The couple had two known sons -- W. Leroy Crawford and Donald H. Crawford.
+The couple bore a brood of two known sons -- William "Leroy" Crawford and Donald H. Crawford.

 Alice joined him in eternity five years later, in 1965, and was laid to rest beside him at Hopwood.